US Careers Hub: How to Find Low-Competition Keywords Using Google Trends: An Adsense Blogger Beginner's Guide

 • Stable demand

-Step 5: Check Related Queries
+Step 5: Review Related queries.

-Scroll down to the "Related Queries" section.
+Go to the "Related Queries" section at the bottom.

 You may find suggestions such as: